PowerShell/Community-Blog/Posts/2021/07/How Can I Be Notified Any Time a Service Goes Down.md

 ---

-**How Can I Be Notified Any Time a Service Goes Down?**

-Q: How Can I Be Notified Any Time a Service Goes Down?
+Q: How can I be notified any time a service goes down?

 A: The short quick answer to utilizing WMI and PowerShell 7.